AntzCode/opensource-socialnetwork-devdocker/README.md

 ## TL;DR instructions (for Ubuntu/Linux)

+### Optional prerequisite:

-Optional: instead of http://localhost you can set it up as http://osn.loc
+Instead of http://localhost you can set it up as http://osn.loc

-Only do this once because you don't want to fill up your hosts file with the same routes:
+Only execute this line once because you don't want to keep appending the same routes to your hosts file:
 ```
 sudo echo "127.0.0.1 ossn.loc www.ossn.loc" >> /etc/hosts
 ```
+You can view your hosts file by typing ```more /etc/hosts```

+### Installing the Servers:

-Now it is easy to install like this:
+It is easy to install OSSN Dev Docker like this:
 ```
 git clone https://github.com/antzcode/opensource-socialnetwork-devdocker.git ossn.loc
 cd ossn.loc